Methods for frequency determination

 The frequency measurement is based on the evaluation of the period duration.
 For this purpose, the sum of the signal periods is determined over a sampling window of 200 ms using the positive zero crossings of the signal, as well as the sum of the duration of all signal periods.

 These values are smoothed using an equally weighted moving mean value over 3 seconds.
-This time is necessary to achieve the specified accuracy (Specifications according to IEC 61557-12).

 The frequency results from the quotient of the number of periods divided by the duration of all signal periods.